 Read this guide thoroughly.

 It contains important safety information.

 Minimum recommended operator's age: 16 years old.
-Do not remove this Operator's Guide from the vehicle.
+Keep this Operator's Guide in the vehicle.

 Disregarding any of the safety precautions and instructions contained in this Operator's Guide, SAFETY DVD and on-product labels could cause injury including the possibility of death!